Before you go

 Whangapoua is the gateway to New Chum beach and is equally as beautiful despite the coastal village lining the beach with kiwi baches.
 Whangapoua is the half way point on a Coromandel road trip - taking the same time to travel via the Thames Coast or Pacific Coast.
 Once you reach Whangapoua;

-- Walk across the rocky boulders
+- Walk across the rocky boulders around the headland

 - Follow the path over the saddle into the Nikau palm grove

 On a solitary adventure, what better place to restore energy and connect with nature than on a walk to Wainuiototo Bay - otherwise known as New Chum beach?